- Policies

 Volatile hydrocarbons ― benzene, toluene, xylene, etc.

-Organochlorine Pesticide Compounds ― dioxins, trichlorethylene, etc.
+Organochlorine Compounds ― dioxins, trichlorethylene, etc.

 Agrichemicals ― methyl bromide, fenitrothion, chlorpyrifos, etc.